 - Pop Tarts

-If you have to cover a lot of miles, then you won’t want to stop to cook lunch.
-That doesn’t mean you have to eat just GORP for lunch though.
+Just because you don’t want to cook a full meal for lunch while backpacking, it doesn’t mean you have to eat snacks.
 There are exciting no-cook backpacking lunches you can bring along.

 For example, I’ll dehydrate hummus.
 It can be rehydrated by adding water.
 Then I eat it on bagels or tortillas for lunch.

 You actually don’t need that many calories for lunch.
 Budget 15% of your daily calories (or 525 calories at 3,500 calories/day).

 - Approximately 15% of your daily calories

 - Decide whether you want to stop to cook lunch or not.

 - If skipping lunch, make sure you bring more variety of snack foods